-Course: individual units of the programme are called courses.
-Each course is a selfcontained, formally-structured learning experience with a coherent and explicit set of learning outcomes and assessment criteria.
+Module: individual units of the programme are called modules.
+Each module is a selfcontained, formally-structured learning experience with a coherent and explicit set of learning outcomes and assessment criteria.

 Stage: the term Stage is used to describe the three levels of the degree: Stage 1 (equivalent to FHEQ Level 4), Stage 2 (equivalent to FHEQ Level 5) and Stage 3 (equivalent to FHEQ Level 6).